silvacms/documentation/source/code_source/index.rst

 Sometimes a newly created Code Source is a one-off, meaning it won't be used elsewhere.
 However if the Code Source needs to be maintained and/or used in multiple sites then it makes sense to manage the Code Source via Silva's Code Source Service.
-FMI see: http://silvacms.org/docs/user/manager/code_source_service
+For more information see: http://silvacms.org/docs/user/manager/code_source_service

 A Silva developer can create a product that will contain all the Code